yuesjx/VodRecovery/README.md

 VodRecovery is a Python script designed to access Twitch videos and clips that are either restricted to subscribers or have been deleted.

+## Disclaimer
+Effective November 19th, 2023, the VodRecovery repository will be archived and no longer actively maintained.
+Due to this, I have disabled issues and discussions.
+This decision comes in light of the numerous issues and questions that are not directly related to the repository's code, but rather to changes in third-party websites (Twitch, TwitchTracker, Streamscharts, Sullygnome) it depends upon.
+These external factors are outside my control and make it impractical to provide consistent support or responses.
+The repository will remain accessible in a read-only format for archival and reference purposes.
+I appreciate everyone who has supported the repository and shown interest in improving it!
+Thanks for understanding.

 ## Introduction

 - **Author**: Shishkebaboo